Roots-awv/BReg_MSAR/README.md

 We  also shared the code and syntax used to generate the data and calculate the results.
  - First, we added the folder _"Generated_Data"_ containing 2 Python files that allow us to generate the data in simulation study 1 and simulation study 2 , respectively.
  - Second, we added two folders _"Simulation_Study1"_ and _"Simulation_Study2"_.
-Each folder contains four subfolders:  .
+Each folder contains four subfolders: _"mod_aBSS_lasso", "mod_B_lasso", "mod_Horseshoe", "mod_Weak_info"_ .
 Each of these subfolders respectively corresponds to each of four prior distributions used in the manuscript.
+They contain one Stan file and one R file each that were used to carry out the MCMC sampling across data conditions and replications.
-These subfolder contains a Stan file and a R file each.
-We also included a R file that compute the perfomance measures (Bias, RMSE, convergence rates,...)
+ - Third, _"Simulation_Study1"_ and _"Simulation_Study2"_ included one R file and one .rds file each.
+The R files compute the perfomance measures (Bias, RMSE, convergence rates,...) and return an .rds files that contain a list of table of results.